 Two Men and a Truck is a professional moving company that began as an after-school business for two high school friends.
 It has been in business for over 30 years.

-- Accessibility: There are more than 320 locations worldwide for customers to access.
+Accessibility: There are more than 320 locations worldwide for customers to access.

-- Growth: The company is expected to grow into locations in the United States, Canada, Ireland and the UK.
+Growth: The company is expected to grow into locations in the United States, Canada, Ireland and the UK.

-- Ethics: Two Men and a Truck donates around $2.5 million of money to charity organizations each year.
+Ethics: Two Men and a Truck donates around $2.5 million of money to charity organizations each year.

-- Accountability: The business sticks to a very strict standard.
+Accountability: The business sticks to a very strict standard.
 Their staff is always expected to be on time and trustworthy, if this is not the case you are compensated for lost time.

-- Rates: The company offers very competitive rates for moving and makes sure to make the pricing structure very clear from the beginning.
+Rates: The company offers very competitive rates for moving and makes sure to make the pricing structure very clear from the beginning.

-- Best for Households, military families and individuals.
+Best for: Households, military families and individuals.

-Two Men And a Truck Company Profile
+Two Men And a Truck Company Information

 - Company Name: